bjlkeng/bjlkeng.github.io/source/posts/manifolds.rst

 standard Euclidean metric tensor in :math:`n+k` space but transformed to a local coordinate system on :math:`M`.
 That is, we're going to define our Riemannian metric for our manifold using the metric tensor from the embedded Euclidean space.
-This guarantees that we'll have the nice smoothness property because we're using the standard Euclidean metric.
+This guarantees that we'll have this nice smoothness property because we're inducing it from the standard Euclidean metric in the embedded space.

 To start, let's figure out how to translate a tangent vector from :math:`n` dimensions back into our :math:`n+k` embedding space.
-Let's use Einstein notation and :math:`x` for our embedded space and :math:`y` for the local coordinate system with :math:`y^i(p)` maps coordinate :math:`i` from the embedded space to the local coordinate system, and :math:`x^i(\varphi(p))` the reverse mapping.
-Starting from Equation 10
+Let's use Einstein notation, :math:`x` for our embedded space and :math:`y` for the local coordinate system with :math:`y^i(p)` maps coordinate :math:`i` from the embedded space to the local coordinate system, and :math:`x^i(\varphi(p))` the reverse mapping.
+Starting from Equation 10:

 .. math::